Tracking Sewage Pollution

 Most, if not actually all, of the beaches and designated coastal bathing locations around England and Wales are regular recipients of a good layer of sewage.

-Accuracy Warning We use data from the water companies, but we are seeing many anomalies, that make us believe that bathing location information is quite poor.
+We use data from the water companies, but we are seeing many anomalies that make us believe that bathing location information is quite poor.
 The situation is likely far worse than reported here.

 Water companies have a duty to report on the summer bathing season separately, and this made grim reading in 2022.
 For more details check out Surfers Against Sewage Water Quality Report 2022